 BC's Inland Temperate Rainforest

 Ancient cedar-hemlock hangs above thickets of lush ferns and sprawling devil’s club.
 A plethora of rare lichens and mosses shade the rich soils below, the moist air is pungent with the smell of earth.
-Sunlight dapples through the hundreds-of-years-old canopy, painting a world of green and gold where species like deep snow Mountain Caribou, grizzly bears and wolverines thrive.
 This is Canada’s forgotten rainforest, the only one of its kind.

-The Inland Temperate Rainforest (ITR) ecosystem covers 40 million acres, and stretches 700 miles in a broad arc from central Idaho to Prince George, British Columbia, encompassing a globally unique, rich and diverse landscape.
+The Inland Temperate Rainforest (ITR) ecosystem covers 40 million acres, and stretches over 1,100 kilometres in a broad arc from central Idaho to Prince George, British Columbia, encompassing a globally unique, rich and diverse landscape.
 More than 500 kilometres from the sea, this ecosystem is the last inland rainforest left on earth that is somewhat intact.

 Critical for caribou